alonrbar/easy-template-x/README.md

 You can render content conditionally depending on a boolean value using the same syntax used for loops.

-The example below shows two lines being rendered, each with different content depeneding on the truthy value.
+The example below shows two lines being rendered, each with different content depending on the truthy value.

 Input template: